 Date: July 1999 | Director: Daniel Myrick, Eduardo Sanchez | Stars: Heather Donahue, Michael C. Williams, Joshua Leonard | MPAA rating: R | Runtime: 81 min

-The mother of modern found footage horror films is still arguably the one that did it best.
-The Blair Witch Project is a low budget film that follow three film students who are looking to investigate an urban legend known as the Blair Witch.
-They then disappeared into the woods and never came back.
-The following year, the footage is found (hence the name “found footage”) and the horror that was inflicted upon them is shown for all to see.
+The very origin of modern found footage horror movies is still one of the very best films in the style.
+The Blair Witch Project is a low budget film that follows three film students who are looking to investigate an urban legend known as the Blair Witch.
+They then disappear into the woods and are never seen again.
+The next year, the footage is found (hence the name “found footage”) and the horror that was inflicted upon them is shown for all to see.

-The Blair Witch Project works so well because of its unique shooting style.
+The Blair Witch Project works so well because of this unique shooting style.
 The found footage style gave it a sense of realism that is often missing from horror movies.
-This is a renowned cult horror film and should be seen by anybody who cares about the genre.
+This is a legendary cult horror film and should be seen by anybody who cares about the genre.